 New Town Deli – 7 Barony Street – does wonderful takeaway food from sandwiches and salads to soups, oh and fabulously tempting cakes too.
 You can also eat in here.
 Open day-time only.

 The Little White Pig – 26b Dublin Street – great ambience at this gastro pub, which serves excellent pub grub and creative dishes for sharing (or not!)

 Pickles – 60 Broughton Street – love this place.
 Share a bottle of wine and a platter of Scottish cheeses, a selection of charcuterie, pates with crusty bread, oat cakes, pickles and chutneys.
 Can’t book – just turn up.

 Other restaurants worth a slightly longer walk or short taxi ride:

 Fishers in the City – 58 Thistle Street – offers ‘fine casual dining’.
 It’s a wonderful seafood bistro, which serves meat dishes too.
 I can’t see past the fishcakes and the sticky toffee pudding also comes highly recommended.

-Iris – 47a Thistle Street – a chic bistro serving European cuisine with a modern spin.
+Noto – 47a Thistle Street – a chic New York inspired bistro serving Asian inspired cuisine.

 The Outsider – 15-16 George IV Bridge – casual dining with large dishes, which are perfect for sharing.